C-Jansek/learnings/docs/cloud-computing/service-models/software-as-a-service.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

 # SaaS - Software as a Service

-SaaS uses a subscription model to deliver software or applications over the internet.
+SaaS is a cloud computing service model.
+It uses a subscription model to deliver software or applications over the internet.

-Most SaaS are multi-tenant applications.
-The software is centrally hosted, and there are multiple clients using the same application.
+Like other cloud computing service models, most SaaS are multi-tenant applications.
+The software is centrally hosted, there are multiple clients using the same application.
 Each client has their own place in the application to securely store their data.
 Updating and maintaining the software is part of the subscription and thus up to the provider.

-SaaS has the highest level of abstaction of the different Cloud Computing Models.
+SaaS has the highest level of abstaction of the different cloud computing service models.
 It maintains everything from hardware and OS to the application and its data.

 ## Characteristics